CitizenLabDotCo/citizenlab/docs/README.md

 - The word 'idea' was removed from as many places as possible from the platform, replaced with more generic copy.

 ## 2021-01-13

-### Added
-- When a survey requires the user to be signed-in, we now show the sign in/up form directly on the page when not logged in (instead of the green infobox with a link to the sign-up popup)

 ### Changed
 - Idea cards redesign